casangi/casagui/docs/source/design/intro.rst

            :width: 180px

 The GUI elements available in the notebook setting will be a subset of those available in the application setting.
-However because our application framework and Jupyter notebooks share the same underlying protocol, many of the plots generated by the common casagui Python package will just automatically work in the notebook setting.
+However, because our application framework and Jupyter notebooks share the same underlying protocol, many of the plots generated by the common casagui Python package will just automatically work in the notebook setting.
 While notebooks are very useful for collaboration and documentation, this is the least important of the usage settings we are targeting, but we